 • 1 cup Masters Pimento Cheese, or your favorite brand – be sure it is thick and has a lot of cheese and not much mayo.

-• ¼ cup marinara sauce, use a thick sauce like Newman’s Own Tomato & Basil
+• ¼ cup marinara sauce, use a thick, high quality Tomato & Basil sauce

 • 17.3 ounces puff pastry sheets, 2 sheets per box in Pepperidge Farms brand recommended